devshiro/corda-aio/README.md

 # Framr
+Vaadin :heart: Corda

-UI Generator Framework for CordApps
+Framr is a UI Generator Framework for CordApps

 ## Running the Demo Frontend
 ./gradlew vaadinPrepareNode vaadinBuildFrontend build